jsa4000/Java-Microservices-JHipster/README.md

   * “publicationDate”, of type “LocalDate”
   * “price”, of type “BigDecimal”

+* Check the with the new entities created

 * Check the current `entity` (domain) and `liquibase` migration files.

+* Restart application and show *pre-loaded* data using `./mvnw`

 ### Add Business Logic